Guide to Multi-Arm Bandits: What is it, and when you should use them

 Conclusion

 Multi-arm Bandits are a really powerful tool for exploration and generating hypotheses.
 It certainly has its place for sophisticated data-driven organizations.
-However it is often abused or used for the wrong experiments.
-In real-world use, there are very few cases where MAB is the best tool to use.
-Decisions involving user performance and data are nuanced and complicated.
-Giving an algorithm a single metric to optimize and removing yourself completely from the decision-making process is asking for trouble in most cases.
+It is great for regret minimization, especially if running a short-running campaign.
+However, it is often abused or used for the wrong experiments.
+In real-world use, there are some cases where MAB is not the best tool to use.
+Decisions involving user performance and data are nuanced and complicated, and giving an algorithm a single metric to optimize and removing yourself completely from the decision-making process is asking for trouble in most cases.
 Usually hypothesis-based testing leads to superior results.
 You’ll end up with the ability to dig into the data to understand what is happening in each test variation, and use this to uncover new test ideas.
 Experimenting this way leads to cycles of testing that are the hallmark of successful A/B testing programs.

 Read next